panva/jose/docs/README.md

   - `alg`: `<string>` Key supported algorithm to filter for.
   - `use`: `<string>` Key use to filter for.
   - `kid`: `<string>` Key ID to filter for.
+  - `operation`: `<string>` Further specify the operation a given alg must be valid for.
+Must be one of 'encrypt', 'decrypt', 'sign', 'verify', 'wrapKey', 'unwrapKey'
 - Returns: `<Key[]>` Array of key instances or an empty array when none are matching the parameters.

 ---